obscaenvs/upsync/README.md

 This version of `upsync` works with `fswatch-1.3.9` and `fswatch-1.4.0`, and since it doesn't use may features of it, probably somewhat older versions.
-As of now, only tested on Mac OS X 10.8.
+As of now, only tested on Mac OS X 10.9.4, with GNU bash, version 4.3.11.
 Testing under way on FreeBSD 10.0-RELEASE.

 # Bugs